 The City of Richmond completed a Homelessness Needs Assessment and Strategy in 2002 and a review of Emergency Services & Transitional Housing in 2015.

 Rapid Response to Homelessness

 In the on-going effort to address local affordable housing needs, BC Housing and the City of Richmond have partnered to provide housing and services for Richmond’s most vulnerable residents.
 BC Housing through its Rapid Response to Homelessness Program and the City through its Affordable Housing Strategy, are committed to ensuring everyone has a place to call home.
 Please visit Rapid Response to Homelessness for more information.

-The City is working in partnership with The Salvation Army and BC Housing to support the renovation of a building to provide a new emergency shelter 12040 Horseshoe Way.
-This shelter will provide 30 accessible beds for men and women experiencing homelessness in Richmond.
+The City worked in partnership with The Salvation Army and BC Housing to support the renovation of a building that provides a new emergency shelter at 12040 Horseshoe Way.
+This shelter provides 30 accessible beds for men and women experiencing homelessness in Richmond.
 Please visit Richmond’s Emergency Shelter relocation and expansion project for more information.

 Safety and Public Spaces

 The City continues to monitor public spaces to ensure they remain clean and safe for all residents to use.
 The City has an established process in place for the safe disposal of needles.
 If you find a needle in a public space, please notify the City’s Public Works Department for disposal.
 They can be reached at 604-270-8721.
 In addition, Vancouver Coastal Health provides information regarding safe needle disposal on their website.